 The Council has statutory powers to investigate breaches of planning control and to take formal action where a satisfactory outcome cannot be achieved by negotiations.
 Enforcement, however, is a discretionary power.
 That means, even where there is a breach of planning control, the Council has to consider if it is in the public interest to take enforcement action.

-The Council is not required to take any particular action on a specific breach of planning control, and indeed can decide that action is not necessary or justified (hence not "expedient" to pursue).
+The Council is not required to take any particular action on a specific breach of planning control if it determines it is not necessary or in the public interest to do so.